 As indicated above, hip hop dance has been growing steadily since it started in the 1970s and it has been so since the black community and the Latinos in the United States invented the dance (Kelly,2011).
 It is worth mentioning that the dance was mostly concentrated among the poor people in the states who were fans of the style and the music genre.
 Note that musicians and artists that promote hip hop music genre have continued to promote the dance.
 It is also very important to understand that the dance has had several transformations and evolutions depending on generations and fan base of the music (Kelly,2011).

 The dance came to be an attraction when the first break dancing contests, locking and popping began and it was greatly popularized by dance crews such as rock steady crew, the lockers and electric boogaloos.
 It is important to make it clear that the dance moves were created independently, that is to mean that locking, popping and break dance, moves that make up the dancing style were independently made (Hennings, 2010).
 Some were created in California like the funk styles while others were made in New York.
 Some of the pioneers who will be remembered in the invention and evolution of hip hop dance is James Brown whose good foot dance formed the basis of break dance.
-TO BUY AN ESSAY?
+TO BUY A CUSTOM PAPER?
 Save your time, money and spare your nerves!
 Use our professional writing service to get an A+ paper

 Save your time, money and spare your nerves!
 Use our professional writing service to get an A+ paper